19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 30\.—(1) Each lot including a provisional lot (except an accessory lot) shown in a strata title plan shall have its share value determined as shown in the strata title application registered under section 9.

-[37/2004 wef 31/03/2005]
+[37/2004]

-(1A) In the case of a strata title plan comprising land and buildings in respect of which planning permission has been granted on or after 15th April 1976, each lot shown in that plan shall have the share value as shown in the schedule of strata units filed with and accepted by the Commissioner under section 11 of the Building Maintenance and Strata Management Act 2004.
+(1A) In the case of a strata title plan comprising land and buildings in respect of which planning permission has been granted on or after 15th April 1976, each lot shown in that plan shall have the share value as shown in the schedule of strata units filed with and accepted by the Commissioner under section 11 of the Building Maintenance and Strata Management Act (Cap.
+30C).

-[37/2004 wef 31/03/2005]

-[47/2004 wef 01/04/2005]
+[37/2004; 47/2004]

 (2) The share value of a lot shall determine —